TalkingQuickly/basic_security-tlq/Readme.md

 - Allow SSH traffic through the firewall
 - Allow any pre defined traffic through the firewall

+## Firewall

+This recipe will look for a key firewall_allow in the node definition.
+If it is defined it will expect it to be an array of hashes in the form:

+{ip: an_ip_address, port; a_port}

+For each rule, the specified ip address will be granted access to the specified port on the current node.

 ## Root Login

 Root login is left as enabled.
-This is primarily to make chef deployments easy.
-It's also unclear what the benefit in disabling root login is, if a malicious party is getting SSH access to ANY account when an SSH key is required for auth you're in trouble anyway.
+It's unclear what the benefit of disabling it is when password auth is disabled.